fabien-houang-oa/how-to-project-template/README.md

 ENV=cicd make cicd
 ```

-or from root with cloud build
+or from the root with cloud build
 ```shell
 ENV=cicd make gcb-cicd
 ```